trentlarson/lives-of-gifts/README.md

-# My Website for My Great Cause
+# Website for A Fulfilling, Society-Building Cause

 To develop: